-- 3.1 The F-REC will have a Chairperson, appointed by the Dean and the Associate Dean of Research, who will normally hold the position for three years, with the option of extension by one further year. - 3.2 In addition to the Chairperson, the Committee will be composed of representatives from the Schools in the Faculty, nominated by the Heads of School, and approved by the Chair and ADR.
+- 3.1 The F-REC will have a Chairperson, appointed by the Dean and the Associate Dean of Research, who will normally hold the position for three years, with the option of extension by one further year.
+When appointing the Chairperson, priority will be given to the existing Committee members who apply for this position to ensure continuity and preservation of institutional memory. - 3.2 In addition to the Chairperson, the Committee will be composed of representatives from the Schools in the Faculty, nominated by the Heads of School, and approved by the Chair and ADR.
 The Committee should be composed of researchers with substantial experience in conducting and supervising research and will broadly represent the nature of research typically conducted in the Faculty, as well as the main methodological approaches and ethical concerns.
 Efforts will be made to ensure gender balance on the Committee. - 3.3 Each School should have at least one committee representative and no more than two, not including the Chairperson, who will necessarily have been appointed from a Faculty School.
 Normally, the representatives will be as follows (subject to review, if required): - 1) Fiontar agus Scoil na Gaeilge: 1 - 2) School of Applied Language and Intercultural Studies: 2 - 3) School of Communications: 2 - 4) School of English: 1 - 5) School of History and Geography: 1 - 6) School of Law and Government: 2 - 7) School of Theology, Philosophy and Music: 1